 UA&M COVID-19 Emergency Funding

-Cultural organizations with annual budgets of less than $5 million may qualify for other CARES funding.
-More information can be found here.
-Several Utah counties and cities are also announcing CARES Act funding.
+Here is information about other state sources of CARES funding.
+Several Utah counties and cities may have CARES Act funding.
 Please check with your city or county to see what may be available to your organization.

-Here is a link to a CARES Act tracking spreadsheet.
-This is a template that organizations receiving CARES Act funding may find useful.
+CARES Act Revenue and Expenses Tracking Sheet: This is a template that organizations receiving CARES Act funding may find useful.
 It is a tool to track expenses to ensure your organization is using CARES Act funds appropriately and to ensure the same expenses are not paid more than once.